dev-hb/cakeapi/README.md

     </ul>
     Example of use : php provider create_model Product<br />
-    This will ask you fields of the model, the fields names <b>MUST</b> be the same in the database table, if you are done with fields then just let the next one empty and press <code>ENTER</code> to finish the process and you will get you model ready to be used.
+    This will ask you fields of the model, the fields names <b>MUST</b> be the same in the database table, if you are done with fields then just let the next one empty and press <code>ENTER</code> to finish the process and you will get your model ready to be used.
 </p>

 <h3>API Provider CRUD</h3>